woo-j/triton/README.md

 * Fixed memory map based on L7.1 ROM documentation

 Things which don't work (or haven't been tested) yet:
-* BASIC loads but not yet properly tested for functionality
-* Monitor options C U F T X Z K
+* Monitor options C U F T Z K untested
 * Printer emulation
 * No Transam documentation included
 * Requires a Makefile

+Also included are the following tapes:

+MANUAL_MC_TAPE - All of the machine code program samples from the manual MANUAL_BASIC_TAPE - All of the BASIC program samples from the manual

+Program versions on these "tapes" have been adapted to operate with L7.2

 Any feedback welcome - just email me: